Review Policy

 r? compiler

 Generally speaking, reverts should have elevated priority and match the rollup status of the PR they are reverting.
 If a non-rollup PR is shown to have no impact on performance, it can be marked rollup=always.
+The revert author can coordinate with contributors authoring rollups to reschedule rollups or interleave the revert PR between rollups if suitable.

 Forward fixes